Darigay/ExpressJs_Heroku_NoteTaker/README.md

 When the application is opened, we are presented with a landing page.
 On click , on the notes title and text can be entered and saved by clicking the save icon.
 Once the notes are saved, the note will be displayed in the left column as a list of to-do items with a delete icon adjacent to them.
-The items on list can be deleted and new items can be added to the list by clicking and adding on right hand side.
+The items on list can be deleted using the id's generated and new items can be added to the list by clicking and adding on right hand side.

 ## Technologies
 - HTMl